-How Does Alcoholism Affect the Brain and Your Body?
+How Does Alcoholism Affect the Brain and Muscles?

-Alcohol can start to interfere with how the brain communicates with the rest of your body especially when a large amount is consumed.
-These interferences will change the way you behave and react to certain functions in the body, resulting in a lack of coordination or mood swings.
-This is commonly seen in drunk people and often seen as comical and lighthearted, but there are serious implications when you are drunk.
+Alcohol can start to interfere with how the brain communicates with the rest of your body.
+These interferences will change the way you get at and react to certain functions, resulting in a lack of coordination or mood swings.
+This is commonly seen in drunk people and often seen as comical and light-hearted, recovery can cure it.

 Your heart also suffers during this process.
-Drinking a high amount of alcohol over a long period of time or binging on alcohol at a party can cause serious heart issues like high blood pressure, an irregular heartbeat and even the stretching of the heart muscle.
-Your liver also takes a heavy toll when you drink a lot and you could suffer a number of different liver inflammations if you’re too careless.
+Drinking a high amount of alcohol over a long period of time or binging on drinks at a party can cause a person serious heart issues like high blood pressure.
+Your liver also takes a heavy toll when you drink a lot.
+You’ll find you could start experiencing liver inflammations if you’re too careless.

 Alcoholism and Building a Tolerance for Alcohol

-Unfortunately, most of these issues are difficult to discern because alcohol makes people feel relaxed, happy and occasionally sleepy.
-Your brain compensates for these responses by trying to balance your body.
-Excessive drinking will make you tired, so the brain tries to keep you awake as best as it can.
+Unfortunately, most of these issues go unnoticed because experiencing alcohol makes people feel relaxed, happy and sleepy.
+Your brain compensates for these responses by trying to metabolize it.
+Experiencing excessive drinking will make you tired, so the brain tries to keep you awake.

-However, as you drink more, your body starts to consider it a “normal” state of your body.
-This is otherwise known as building a tolerance for alcohol.
+As you drink more, your mind starts to support it and consider it a “normal” state.
+This is known as building a tolerance for alcohol.
 If you become tolerant of alcohol, then you need to drink more in order to experience the same relaxed and happy feelings.

 Building an Unwanted Dependency on Alcohol

-However, it also has the unfortunate side effect of being detrimental to your body and training your brain to believe that your body is almost always in need of more chemicals to keep you awake and in control.
+Drinking also has the side effect of training your brain to search for more chemicals to keep you awake and in control.
 This eventually turns into dependence on alcohol, meaning that your body cannot function normally without alcohol.
-Many people that suffer from alcoholism will drink when they experience these symptoms and it will generally help to alleviate the symptoms.
+Many people that suffer from alcoholism will drink when they experience these symptoms instead of going through detox or withdrawal.

-As you can see, this creates an unwanted relationship between your body and the alcohol that you are consuming.
-The alcohol is bad for your body and causes damage, but your body has become so used to alcohol that it cannot function correctly without it.
-This can spiral out of control very easily, hence why it’s important to break the cycle and stop consuming alcohol.
+As you can see, this creates an unwanted relationship between your being and the alcohol that you are consuming.
+The alcohol is bad for your organs and causes damage, but you have become so used to alcohol that it cannot function correctly in withdrawal.
+This can spiral out of control easily, hence why it’s important to seek detox treatment and stop consuming alcohol.

-The dependency created during alcoholism means that if you do not drink alcohol, your body will continue to assume that there is alcohol in your body that needs to be metabolised but it can’t find any, so your body responds by producing symptoms to indicate that something is wrong with your body.
-This is what we refer to as withdrawal symptoms and it’s the main reason why overcoming alcoholism isn’t as simple as going cold turkey.
+The dependency created during alcohol use disorder means that if you do not drink alcohol, your mind will continue to assume that there is alcohol in your system that needs to be metabolised.
+It responds (particularly if someone suddenly stops drinking) with a search, then by producing symptoms to indicate that something is wrong.
+This is what medical people refer to as withdrawal symptoms and it’s the main reason why you should seek out rehab treatment.

 Stages of Alcohol Withdrawal Symptoms

-- Stage One – Stage one starts with light symptoms such as tremors, anxiety, headaches, sweating, abdominal pain, vomiting, depression and fatigue.
-These start within 12 hours of your last drink and the severity depends on how much alcohol your body has consumed.
+Stage One – Stage 1 detox starts with light withdrawal symptoms that may include tremors, anxiety, headaches, sweating, abdominal pain, hating life, and fatigue.
+These may start within 12 hours of you last drinking.
+This is how you know detox (and recovery) has started.

-- Stage Four – Stage four is known as delirium tremens or DTs.
-During this stage, you will experience confusion, delirium, continued hallucinations, an impending feeling of doom, heart palpitations, seizures, fever, sweating and potentially even a stroke.
-This can start around three to four days after you stop drinking but is known to also start around two weeks after your last drink.
-There is currently no way to stop the delirium tremens stage once it begins and it is considered the most dangerous one.
-Only a small percentage of heavy drinkers will experience DTs but it can often be fatal.
-Immediate medical attention is required to deal with the symptoms.
+Stage Four – Stage four is known as delirium tremens or DTs (Delirium Tremens).
+During this stage, you will experience confusion, delirium, continued hallucinations, seizures, fever, sweating and potentially even a stroke.
+This can start 48 hours after you stop drinking but is known to also start around two weeks after your last drink.
+There is currently no way to stop the delirium tremens stage once it begins and it is considered the most dangerous.
+Only a small percentage of heavy drinkers will experience Delirium Tremens but call or search for help if it happens to you.

-The stage of alcohol withdrawal symptoms that you experience will depend on how much alcohol you consume.
-Many people don’t reach stage three or beyond unless they have a history of abusing alcohol.
-However, the withdrawal symptoms are serious regardless of their stage and it’s vital to seek medical attention should have experienced these symptoms in the past or know someone that has.
+The stage of withdrawal from drinking that you experience will depend on how much alcohol you consume.
+The withdrawal symptoms are serious regardless of their stage and it’s vital to seek medical attention.
+You keep your rights reserved even as an addiction sufferer who gets help.